Home » San Diego » Tips for visiting San Diego Zoo with kids

 While riding the 35-minute guided bus tour, you must leave your baby carriage/stroller in the designated parking area.

-But don’t worry, for the bus comes back to the same place.
+But don’t worry, for the bus returns to the same place.

 Strollers on Skyfari

-Baby carriages that fold smaller than 60 cms (23.75 inches) can be accommodated, and visitors must leave the bigger ones in the parking space close to the tram.
+Baby carriages that fold smaller than 60 cm (23.75 inches) can be accommodated, and visitors must leave the bigger ones in the parking space close to the tram.

 Back to Top